← Schools Near Me

 1. Data sources & vintage

-Our data is drawn from official UK government sources.
+Most profile data is drawn from official UK government sources.
+Practical information such as curriculum pages, care, clubs, fees and leaver destinations can come from the school's own website; those fields are labelled school-published, carry a source link and capture date, and are not described as DfE or Ofsted data.
 Each figure reflects the most recent release we have imported; where a figure is older, we label its year.
-Key sources and the vintage currently reflected:

 DatasetSourceNotes on currency